 - Separate throat protection.

 - Padded fencing jacket or gambeson that covers the full arm and has no gaps in the armpit.
-The jacket must not rise above the trousers so that the jacket does not protect the torso.

 - Hard elbow and knee protection that also protects side of joint.

 - Good, thick, padded gloves with no or limited gaps at the fingers.

 - Cup for men.
 It is recommended the women wear groin protection too.

 - Padding for hip bone (usually covered by the padded jacket).

 Breast protection (worn under the jacket) is suggested for everyone.
 In the longsword tournament, off the shelf lacrosse gloves except Brine Supercross are not allowed (lacrosse gloves needs to be reinforced and cover gaps).
 A few pairs of gloves might be provided to lend.

 Remember, a steel tournament is full contact with a high risk for injury if the fighters are not properly protected.
 Every fighter is responsiblefor his/her own safety and you should make sure that you not only meet these requirements but also that your gear can take a good hit.
 There will be a coordinator on sight to check your equipment.
 You are allowed more protective equipment as long as they follow our rules.